What Is WPM in Typing?

 What is the difference between WPM and CPM?

-WPM is words per minute (standardized).
+WPM is words per minute, based on a standardized 5-character word.
 CPM is characters per minute.
 A quick conversion is WPM × 5 ≈ CPM.

 What is a good typing speed (WPM)?

 Many everyday typists fall around 35–55 WPM.
-55–75 WPM is above average for many tasks, and 75+ WPM is advanced (especially with high accuracy).
+Around 55–75 WPM is above average for many tasks, and 75+ WPM is advanced, especially with good accuracy.

 What is the average typing speed (WPM)?

 Many datasets place the typical adult average around ~40 WPM, with many people in the 35–45 WPM range.
-See the full breakdown: Average Typing Speed Statistics.
+For more benchmarks, see Average Typing Speed Statistics.